 We will also consider other similar representations of $\Gamma_{\mathrm{rect}}$, which occur in correspondence to a collapse, when two non-commuting generators are sent to the same reflection.
 Let us begin with the hyperbolic case:

-\begin{defi}[Collapsed cusp group for $\Hyp^3$] The image of a representation of $\Gamma_{\mathrm{rect}}$ into $\Isom(\Hyp^3)$ is called a \emph{collapsed cusp group} if the four generators are sent to reflections along three distinct planes which share the same point at infinity. \end{defi}
+\begin{defi}[Collapsed cusp group for $\Hyp^3$] The image of a representation of $\Gamma_{\mathrm{rect}}$ into $\Isom(\Hyp^3)$ is called a \emph{collapsed cusp group} if the four generators are sent to reflections along three distinct planes {asymptotic to a common point at infinity}. \end{defi}

-Let $\rho'$ be a representation near a given $\rho \in \mathrm{Hom}_{\mathrm{refl}}(\Gamma_{\mathrm{rect}},\Hyp^3)$, and ${\l s}$ be a generator of $\Gamma_{\mathrm{rect}}$.
+Let $\rho'$ be a representation near a given $\rho \in \mathrm{Hom}_{\mathrm{refl}}(\Gamma_{\mathrm{rect}},\Isom(\Hyp^3))$, and ${\l s}$ be a generator of $\Gamma_{\mathrm{rect}}$.
 In virtue of Lemma \ref{lemma clopen} and the discussion below, we refer to the fixed-point set of $\rho'({\l s})$ as a \emph{plane} of $\rho'$.

 In \cite[Lemma 5.1]{KS}, the following property of cusp groups is proved: